 At first, I did consider using a silver pen.
 In fact the pens come in a whole range of colours, including gold just like the inspiration plates.
 In the end, I decided that even though silver would have looked great this year, next year if I use oranges and browns for my thanksgiving table, the black writing would make the plates more re-usable.

 I have lots more ideas for Christmas and other holidays.
 This idea is great since it’s so versatile, turned out great, and was really inexpensive.
-The Art Deco glass paint pen was $6.99 at Michaels.
-I used a coupon so it was only $5.
-The plates were $1 each, and I bought 12.
 The whole project was under 20 bucks.
 You can’t go wrong for that, even if you only use them once a year!

-With DIY Thanksgiving Plates, life really is a party!
+With Give Thanks DIY Plates, life really is a party!